chocolatey/choco-wiki/Moderation.md

 ## Requirements and Guidelines
 While probably the most comprehensive, this list may not be fully up-to-date.
 This should serve as a most general understanding, knowing that the [validator](https://github.com/chocolatey/package-validator/wiki) may be checking for newer things than are written here and that reviewers/moderators may find newer things to check from time to time.

-Moderators tend to get somewhat picky about properly stating the license, authors (software vendors), and copyright attributions.
+**NOTE**: Moderators tend to get somewhat picky about properly stating the license, authors (software vendors), and copyright attributions.
 They are very important to protect both maintainers and the software vendors.

 **Note**: This is still written based on a reviewer reading it, this will get cleaned up more over time to better explain it from a non-reviewer perspective.